SOMA Camp > Class Schedule

 Class & Workshop Schedule

-It probably goes without saying, but please remember that classes
+It probably goes without saying, but please remember that classes and workshops are only open to registered campers.

 Classes, times, locations, and instructors may change without notice (and probably will!).